-US 3-0 win over Mexico cut short by homophobic chants on night of 4 red cards
+Homophobic chants force US-Mexico soccer match to end early in Las Vegas

 The U.S. went ahead when Gio Reyna poked the ball off Montes and then while prone, poked it forward off Jorge Sánchez.
 Pulisic burst behind the defenders, took a pair of touches and from the edge of the 6-yard box slotted the ball past goalkeeper Guillermo Ochoa.

 McKennie started the move toward the second goal with a long pass down a flank to Weah, who crossed.
-A sprinting Pulisic got behind Israel Reyes and Sánchez, stabbing the ball in with his left foot from 6 yards,
+A sprinting Pulisic got behind Israel Reyes and Sánchez, stabbing the ball in with his left foot from 6 yards.

 Montes was given a straight red card in the 69th for kicking Balogun while the two were challenging.
 McKennie was given a red card two minutes later for placing a hand on Sánchez’s neck during the ensuing arguing and shoving.